Skip to main content

 Citation: Palazuelos-González R, Oude Voshaar RC, Liefbroer AC, Smidt N. Effects of substituting TV-watching time with physical activities or sleep on incident major depression.
 Results from the lifelines cohort study.
 European Psychiatry.
 2025;68(1):e73. doi:10.1192/j.eurpsy.2025.10045

-Abstract: The aim of the study was to examine the effects of reallocating TV watching time to other movement behaviors or sleep as a way of reducing major depression (MD).
+Abstract: The aim of the study was to examine the effects of reallocating TV watching time to other movement behaviors as a way of reducing major depression (MD).
 Evidence from the study concluded that replacing even 30-60 minutes of TV watching with other activities led to a decrease in the probability of MD.
 Additionally, a similar reduction in MD risk was seen when 60 minutes of TV watching was replaced with sleep.

 License: This is an Open Access article, distributed under the terms of the Creative Commons Attribution licence (http:// creativecommons.org/licenses/by/4.0), which permits unrestricted re-use, distribution and reproduction, provided the original article is properly cited.